GiovanniRaniolo/code-week-meteo-app/README.md

 For example, if the `condition` is "*clear*" and the `timeOfDay` is "*day*", the function will return the path to a random image from the `./images/day-rg/clear0.jpg` to `./images/day-rg/clear5.jpg` directory.

-This function is used to provide a variety of background images based on the weather condition and time of day, representing Ragusa and its neighboring cities (provincia).
+This function is used to provide a variety of background images based on the weather condition and time of day, representing Ragusa and its neighboring cities.
 These images are applied only to the highlighted cities.
 The randomness helps to create a more dynamic and engaging user experience.

 ```js
 /*